toxyy/postcomments/README.md

 phpBB 3.2+ PHP 7+, with two unmerged commits to phpbb (will add links later)

-This is HIGHLY experimental and almost everything making the comments is not done yet.
+Almost everything besides making the comments is not done yet.
 Do NOT install this on your live forum as it is right now.

 ## Features